Automattic/jetpack/projects/plugins/jetpack/to-test.md

 ### Custom CSS

 There's a new feature introduced into Jetpack to detect if the WordPress site has the core site editor feature enabled.
 With it comes a contextual adjustment to the user interface.
 The Jetpack > Settings > Writing > Custom CSS toggle is now conditionally rendered based on whether the site uses a block-based theme or not.
 For sites using a block-based theme, this toggle is removed, aligning with the concept that such themes inherently offer greater flexibility for customization and thus the additional CSS settings might not be necessary.

-This PR involves changes in multiple files, including state reducers, the writing settings component, and theme enhancements, to ensure the changes are effectively integrated.

-This is classified as a minor enhancement due to its impact on improving the user interface and experience when interacting with block-based themes.

-The change should be transparent to the end-user and help streamline the interface by removing potentially redundant controls for sites using block-based themes.
+To test it:

 - Start with a site connected to WordPress.com with a classic theme like Twenty Twenty One.
 - Go to Jetpack > Settings > Writing